torvalds/linux/Documentation/media/uapi/v4l/dev-rds.rst

 For more information see the core RDS standard :ref:`iec62106` and the RBDS standard :ref:`nrsc4`.

-Note that the RBDS standard as is used in the USA is almost identical to the RDS standard.
+.. note:: Note that the RBDS standard as is used in the USA is almost identical to the RDS standard.
 Any RDS decoder/encoder can also handle RBDS.
 Only some of the fields have slightly different meanings.
 See the RBDS standard for more information.

 The RBDS standard also specifies support for MMBS (Modified Mobile Search).
 This is a proprietary format which seems to be discontinued.